giurdeluca/Giulia-s-cookbook/README.md

-# 🍽️ IGiulia's Recipes in Cooklang
+# 🍽️ Giulia's Recipes in Cooklang

 Welcome to my personal collection of **(mostly) Italian recipes** structured using [Cooklang](https://cooklang.org/)!
 This repository helps me organize, manage, and generate shopping lists for my favorite dishes.